artemkrachulov/AKImageCropperView/README.md

 var overlayViewIsActive {get}
 ```

-Returns a boolean value that determines overaly view state in current moment.
+Returns a boolean value that determines Overaly view state in current moment.

 ### Managing the Delegate